 How will Maimonides use Proposition XI?
-In Guide 2:1 he used this Proposition and the next to show that since the body is finite, any force distributed through it must be finite as well.
-But the human soul and mind, forces that cause the body to subsist, are not distributed through it.
+In Guide 2:1 he used this Proposition and the next to show that since body is finite, any force distributed through it must be finite as well.
+But the human soul and mind that cause the body to subsist, are not distributed through it.
 They are also unquantifiable, and therefore could not be infinite (Proposition I).
-That is why the infinite force required to produce the infinite motion of the world must come from somewhere outside the physical bodies and their souls.
+In the case of the infinite force needed to produce the infinite motion of the world, that force must come from somewhere outside the physical spheres and the souls of the spheres.